-Material placed on the bulletin board shall not contain anything political or controversial, or anything reflecting upon the City, any of its employees or officers, or any labor organization among its employees, and no material, notices or announcements which violate the provisions of this section shall be posted.
+Materials placed on the bulletin board shall not contain anything political or controversial, or anything reflecting upon the City, any of its employees or officers, or any labor organization among its employees, and no material, notices or announcements, which violate the provisions of this section, shall be posted.

-The Department will post seminar announcements which are available for the general membership of the Association.
+The Department will post seminar announcements, which are available for the general membership of the Union.
 Interested employees may apply for consideration for such seminars through their Commanding Officer.

-D. Dues Deductions: The employer agrees to deduct regular Association biweekly membership dues and initiation fees in an amount certified to be current by the

-Treasurer of the Association from the wages of those members of the association who individually request in writing that such deductions be made.
+D. Dues Deductions: The City agrees to deduct regular Union biweekly membership dues and initiation fees in an amount certified to be current by the Treasurer of the Union from the wages of those members of the Union who individually request in writing that such deductions be made.

 The City agrees to deduct a sum (fee) from the pay of employees within the bargaining unit as their proportionate share of the cost of the collective bargaining process and contract administration.
-Such amount deducted shall in no instance exceed the dues uniformly required of all members of the unit as certified by the Officers of the Association.
+Such amount deducted shall in no instance exceed the dues uniformly required of all members of the unit as certified by the Officers of the Union.
 Such deductions shall be made from the employee's pay period in which he/she has sufficient earnings to cover the same deductions for taxes, insurance, retirement and other deductions.
 In the event that an employee shall not have sufficient earnings due him/her during the pay period when dues or fees are normally withheld to equal or exceed the amount of the certified deduction, no fees shall be withheld and the City shall have no obligation to subsequently withhold dues or fees that may have been due for that pay period.
 The provisions of this clause shall be subject to the duty of the Wisconsin Employment Relations Commission as specified by State Statute 111.70(2) entitled, "Rights of Municipal Employees."
-The provisions of that paragraph shall be implemented upon submission of written notice to the Labor Relations Manager by the Association.
+The provisions of that paragraph shall be implemented upon submission of written notice to the Employee & Labor Relations Manager by the Union.

-The termination notice must be given both to the employer and to the Association.
+The termination notice must be given both to the City and to the Union.
+If either the City or Union receive notice from an employee revoking consent for dues deduction, such notice will be forwarded to the other party within two weeks of receipt of the notice.
 The City shall be saved harmless in the event of any legal controversy with regard to the application of this provision.

-E. Not withstanding Article IV(A) Paragraph 3 above, the City may provide for the President of the Association or their designee to attend meetings agreed to by the City, during regularly scheduled on-duty hours, which pertain to issues of mutual concern.
+E. Not withstanding Article IV(A) Paragraph 3 above, the City may provide for the President of the Union or their designee to attend meetings agreed to by the City, during regularly scheduled on-duty hours, which pertain to issues of mutual concern.